DRep-Collective/Landing/docs/fonts-colors/round-1.md

     - use [this link](https://reallybigshoe.co.uk/visualiser/index.html) and plug in colors
     - the colors above are rather neutral
 2. Github code in [#5 below](https://mixable.blog/adjust-text-color-to-be-readable-on-light-and-dark-backgrounds-of-user-interfaces/) to program in alt-palette colors depending on light/dark background
-3. Logo color could be `#D33E43 (Poppy)` which is easily visible on both white/black visible but may cause visually-impaired issues.
-Otherwise we can use one of the primary or secondary colors.

 ### **__Visualizers:__**
 - See `Links` below, [#2](https://reallybigshoe.co.uk/visualiser/index.html), [#3](https://coolors.co/577590-f3ca40-f2a541-f08a4b-d78a76)